Motorway Services Online

 One of their biggest early projects was the former Bolton West services, which was rebuilt to provide two large, new buildings.

 It was announced between April 2013 and September 2015 that Euro Garages had purchased around 300 corporate filling stations from Esso and Shell.
-Euro Garages added a selection of their partner brands to these sites as part of their investment plan, which caused a bit of public controversy as some people preferred Esso's Costa offering and Shell's Deli2go over Euro Garages' new food partners Greggs and Subway.
+Euro Garages added a selection of their partner brands to these sites as part of their investment plan, which caused a bit of public controversy as some people preferred Esso's Costa and Shell's Deli2go offerings over Euro Garages' new food partners Greggs and Subway.

 Euro Garages were the first operator to introduce Starbucks on the Go into their filling stations, replacing Coffee Nation in June 2013.